moviedo5/FRMFR/README.md

 - Carbon monoxide (`CO`),
 - Non-methane hydrocarbons (`NMHC`),
 - total Nitrogen Oxides (`NOx`),
-- Ozone (`O3`) because it is supposed that its measures are related with the respective pollutants.
+- Ozone (`O3`)

+because it is supposed that its signals are related with the respective pollutants.

 ``` r